lyda/migrate/build_windows/README.txt

   in PATH (a Cygwin/MSYS version is needed, a normal Windows binary won't work)
 * do the following commands:
   cd $yourfolder
-  ./configure (add --without-db --without-curses if your system does not have these files); this will create the necessary Makefiles for you cd tests make checkall # or make check if you don't want to run the NIST testsuite
+  ./configure (add --without-db --without-curses if the binaries to test are not configured for ISAM/screenio); this will create the necessary Makefiles for you cd extras make -e cd ../tests make -e checkall # or make -e check if you don't want to run the NIST testsuite